kieranlavelle/interview-project/README.md

 # interview-project

 ## Requirements
-*In order to run the project there are a couple of pre-requisits.
+*In order to run the project there are a couple of prerequisites.
 These are listed and explained below.*
 #### [Poetry](https://python-poetry.org/)
 *installation guide: [here](https://python-poetry.org/docs/)*